 USB Load Testing

-The main issue with the original PoE HAT was false trigger of the USB over-current detection which would shutdown the port.
+The main issue with the original PoE HAT was a false trigger of the USB over-current detection which would shutdown the port.
 So I purchased a couple of extra bits of test equipment to characterise the problem.
-Measuring the output voltage as the load increased, using following devices connected to a single USB port:
+Measuring the output voltage as the load increased, using the following devices connected to a single USB port: